kyletolle/the-mechanism-collection/index.md

 Across all these celestial bodies did the Song resonate and grow louder yet;
 driving them to seek out one another and form a symphony of individual instruments.
 And the stars and planets formed systems, galaxies, clusters.
+Pockets of Song-sharers amid the Void.
 As a whole - the Inanimate.

 Now the Cosmos had been made through the death of the All, production of the Void, and the emotion of the Song imparted to the Elemental Bits.